-This Easy No Bake Red Velvet Cheesecake is the perfect simple dessert for Valentine’s Day!
-It’s creamy and smooth with a hint of chocolate and that classic Red Velvet flavour!
+No Bake Red Velvet Cheesecake is the perfect easy no bake cheesecake recipe for Valentine’s Day!
+It’s creamy and smooth, with a hint of chocolate and a classic chocolate flavour!

 NEVER MISS A POST!
 FOLLOW ME ON:

-And if you’re a lover of Red Velvet like me, this Easy One Bowl Red Velvet Cake is also a must-try red velvet recipe for Valentines Day.
-It’s the perfect classic Red Velvet cake recipe with the fluffiest cream cheese frosting.
+If you’re a lover of red velvet like me, this Easy One Bowl Red Velvet Cake is also a must-try recipe for Valentines Day.
+It’s the perfect classic red velvet cake recipe, with the fluffiest cream cheese frosting.
 And if you’re looking for something even easier, try these Soft and Chewy Red Velvet Sugar Cookies!!

 How to make the perfect no bake cheesecake